 Hi, I’m Elizabeth R. Bain, and I am the “Bain” of your existence.
 (Yes, I’ve been dying to use that.)
 I practice law and yoga, and one day I will have practiced enough to get it right.
-Currently, I live in the greater East Bay area with Mr. Potter, a 19-year-old grumpy-old- man cat Russian Blue rescue kitty.
+Currently, I live in Portland, Oregon with Professor Nick Sterling, a Russian Blue-looking rescue kitty from the East Bay SPCA.

 Though I had been practicing yoga for years (and have been a Registered Yoga Teacher since 2006), and hired a personal trainer to get in shape while I was in grad school the second time, it wasn’t until I went back to practicing law that I discovered my secret passion for fitness and health.
 Driving a desk for a living, in a place where I’m largely dependent on cars, without a lot of attention to meal planning, led to expanding my waistline in a way I hadn’t planned.
 I felt sluggish, I had no energy.
 When my office sponsored a Weight Watchers meeting, I joined.